Enhancing Information Freshness: An AoI Optimized Markov Decision Process: Experiments

 \subsection{Experiment Results and Analysis}

 We first compared the experimental results of RL training based on AoI-MDP and standard MDP under identical conditions, respectively.
-Results in Fig. 3 show that AoI-MDP results in lower time-averaged AoI, reduced energy consumption, higher sum data rate, and greater cumulative rewards.
+Results in Fig. 3 show that AoI-MDP results in lower time-averaged AoI, reduced energy consumption, higher sum info rate, and greater cumulative rewards.
 This demonstrates that AoI-MDP improves the training effectiveness and performance of the RL algorithm.

 Then we evaluated the generalization performance of AoI-MDP using commonly employed delay models in the communication field, including exponential, poisson and geometric distributions.
-The experimental results, compared with the SSP model, are shown in Table 1.
+The experimental results, compared with the SDF model, are shown in Table 1.
 The AoI-MDP based RL training demonstrates superior performance across various distributions, indicating strong generalization capabilities.
-Additionally, SSP for time delay modeling achieved near-optimal results in AoI optimization, sum data rate optimization, and energy consumption optimization, underscoring its effectiveness in the underwater data collection task.
+Additionally, SDF for time delay modeling achieved near-optimal results in AoI optimization, sum info rate optimization, and energy consumption optimization, underscoring its effectiveness in the underwater data collection task.

 We further turned our attention to comparing the generalization of AoI-MDP in various RL algorithms.
 We conducted experiments utilizing AoI-MDP on soft actor-critic (SAC) and conservative Q-learning (CQL), within the contexts of online and offline RL, respectively.
 As shown in Fig. 4, both online and offline RL algorithms can successfully adapt to AoI-MDP, while ultimately achieving favorable training outcomes.